skipoleschris/xsbt-cucumber-plugin/README.markdown

 ### Output Settings ###
 * cucumberPrettyReport - Outputs a pretty printed text file of the executed features instead of writing them to the console.
 The console display is default to just displaying progress dots.
 This solves the problem of interleaving of parallel test output when running in a multi-module project.
 Defaults to the Boolean value false
+* cucumberRerunReport - Outputs failed features with line numbers to a text file.
+Can be used later as "cucumber `cat target/scala-{scalaVersion}/cucumber.rerun.txt`".
+Defaults to the Boolean value false
 * cucumberHtmlReport - Outputs an html report of the executed features to a report directory.
 Defaults to the Boolean value false
 * cucumberJunitReport - Outputs a Junit format XML report file of the executed features.
 Defaults to the Boolean value false
 * cucumberJsonReport - Outputs a JSON format report file of the executed features.
 Defaults to the Boolean value false